-• , 1 1

-16. , , , , ,
+16. In year monthly financial reporting and

 forecasting continues to provide

 assurance on underlying financial

 position of the Trust and to ensure all

 material COVID 19 expenditure has

 been captured

 17. The Trust continues to fully document

 all COVID 19 related expenditure to

 ensure it will with stand the scrutiny of

-4.0 both internal audit and parliament.
+both internal audit and parliament.

 18. The Trust agreed its resource and

 cash requirements for the rest of the

 year relating to Covid 19 based on

+month 4 forecasts.

-19. month 4 forecasts.
-In addition to the agreed resource and
+19. In addition to the agreed resource and

-19. -

 cash requirements for the remainder of

 the year, a surge funding case has been

 presented to NWL STP which needs to

 be agreed for an amount between £6.4M

 - £7.3M per month.
 The total amount is

 dependent on duration of the second

 wave of COVID-19, but for the remainder

 of this year is between £19.3M - £21.9M.

-20.
+20. Budget based approved financial plan

 including CIP has been issued to

 Directorates based on month 6

 forecast and is being monitored with

 focus on Covid spend to determine

 ongoing run rate and bear down on

-And any unnecessary spend
+any unnecessary spend

+surances

-Surances Paperta are provided to the Poord
+1. Reports are provided to the Board

-1. Reports are provided to the Board Assurance Committees on COVID-19
+Assurance Committees on COVID-19

-related activities.
+~ related activities.

-2 Reports provided to Executive
+2. Reports provided to Executive

-۷. Committee who sign off strategic risks
+Committee who sign off strategic risks

-and actions.
+2 and actions.

-3 Status reports provided to the Trust
+ა.
+Status reports provided to the Trust

-0. Board via weekly NED calls and

-monthly Trust Board meetings.
+Board via weekly NED calls and monthly Trust Board meetings.

-monthly Trust Doard Meetings.
+monuliv Husi poalo meetinos.
+1 1

-No. and Risk description ri itial isk core Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update The Trust's ability to recruit and retain 16 C 1 05.19 Dontrols I. The Trust has historically built strong pipelines for paramedic recruitment overseas which will allow it to respond to an under supply in the UK market.
+Executive Lead Director of People & Culture Assuring Committee People and Culture Committee No. and Risk description Initial risk score Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board updat 6 The Trust's ability to recruit and retain registered clinicians to our core front line operations (a sustainable workforce) will be affected by the changing landscape of the NHS which opens opportunities for paramedics to be employed in other healthcare setting and which will impact our ability to meet operational targets 16 23.05.19 Controls The Trust has historically built strong pipelines for paramedic recruitment overseas which will allow it to respond to an under supply in the UK market.
 These activities have been on hold due to the pandemic and Government restrictions.
 We are exploring the options available to the Trust to establish international pipelines.
-2. 20/21 UK Graduate recruitment in place - recruited 180 graduate and qualified paramedics this year.
-3. The Strategic Workforce Planning Group is meeting on a monthly basis supported by a number of workstreams including IUC, EOC and Ambulance Operations.
+20/21 UK Graduate recruitment in place - recruited 180 graduate and qualified paramedics this year.
+The Strategic Workforce Planning Group is meeting on a monthly basis supported by a number of workstreams including IUC, EOC and Ambulance Operations.
 These workstreams are developing Trust plans for an Operating Model for Ambulance Services and for 999 and 111 integration across call handling and telephony based clinical services.
-4. Engagement in national HEE workforce planning group to influence debate on challenges of English Ambulance Trusts with funded paramedic places.
+Engagement in national HEE workforce planning group to influence debate on challenges of English Ambulance Trusts with funded paramedic places.
 12- 23.05.19 16 29.09.20 Due to Covid-19, the roll out of these activities is delayed and there are now a number of unknowns in regards to the longer term planning.
 1. Determine skill mix to support patient requirements and operational delivery within the financial budget available.
 2. Establish a skills mix that will meet the demand profile of the Trust with a realistic reliance on paramedic numbers.
 3. Develop and agree design for an Operating Model for Ambulance Services.
 Develop Trust plan for 999 and 111 integration across call handling and telephony based clinical services.
 Actions 1-2: Ongoing Action 3: 3 March 21 6-10